-For the loans facilitated between borrowers and institutional funding partners, guarantee services are provided by third party guarantee companies who charge guarantee service fees directly from borrowers.
+For certain off-balance sheet loans facilitated between borrowers and institutional funding partners, guarantee services are provided by third party guarantee companies who charge guarantee service fees directly from borrowers.
 Upon borrowers' default, the third-party guarantee companies compensate institutional funding partners for unpaid principal and interest.
-In certain contracts, the Company provides commitment letter of balance complements to the institutional funding partners in the event that the guarantee companies are unable to fully reimburse the institutional funding partners.
-In some other contracts, the guarantee companies require a third party company to act as counter guarantor and require the Company to provide a commitment letter of balance complements to compensate third party guarantee companies in the event that the counter guarantor are unable to fully reimburse the guarantee companies.
-To manage the risk exposure, the Company in turn obtains a back-to-back guarantee from another third-party company.
-The fair value of guarantee liabilities of the Company as a secondary guarantor was inconsequential and no compensation was made by the Company during the years of 2019, 2020 and 2021.
-As of December 31, 2020 and 2021, the outstanding loan balance for which the Company provides secondary guarantee was RMB1,586,610 and RMB5,728,718, respectively.
+In certain contracts, the Group provides commitment letter of balance complements to the institutional funding partners in the event that the guarantee companies are unable to fully reimburse the institutional funding partners.
+In some other contracts, the guarantee companies require a third party company to act as counter guarantor and require the Group to provide a commitment letter of balance complements to compensate third party guarantee companies in the event that the counter guarantor are unable to fully reimburse the guarantee companies.
+To manage the risk exposure, the Group in turn obtains a back-to-back guarantee from another third-party company.
+The fair value of guarantee liabilities of the Group as a secondary guarantor was inconsequential and no compensation was made by the Group during the years of 2020, 2021 and 2022.
+As of December 31, 2021 and 2022, the outstanding loan balance for which the Group provides secondary guarantee was RMB5,728,718 and RMB14,425,887, respectively.

-(l) Short term investment
+(1) Short term investment

-The Company invested in convertible notes issued by a private company in 2019 and accounted for the investment as available-for-sale debt security at fair value with changes in fair value deferred in other comprehensive income.
+The Group invested in convertible notes issued by a private company in 2019 and accounted for the investment as available-for-sale debt security at fair value with changes in fair value deferred in other comprehensive income.

-The Company reviews its investments for other-than-temporary impairment and considers available quantitative and qualitative evidence in evaluating potential impairment.
-If the cost of an investment exceeds the investment's fair value, the Company considers, among other factors, general market conditions, government economic plans, the duration and the extent to which the fair value of the investment is less than cost and the Company's intent and ability to hold the investment to determine whether an other-than-temporary impairment has occurred.
+The Group reviews its investments for other-than-temporary impairment and considers available quantitative and qualitative evidence in evaluating potential impairment.
+If the cost of an investment exceeds the investment's fair value, the Group considers, among other factors, general market conditions, government economic plans, the duration and the extent to which the fair value of the investment is less than cost and the Group's intent and ability to hold the investment to determine whether an other-than-temporary impairment has occurred.

-If the investment's fair value is less than the cost of an investment and the Company determines the impairment to be other-than-temporary, the Company recognizes an impairment loss based on the fair value in earnings.
+If the investment's fair value is less than the cost of an investment and the Group determines the impairment to be other-than-temporary, the Group recognizes an impairment loss based on the fair value in earnings.
+The net balance of short-term investment was nil as of both December 31, 2021 and 2022.